8 Wonders Of The World | Are They Worth Visiting?

 In the land of the Pharaohs, our kids stood in complete awe before the majestic Great Pyramid of Giza.
 It is the last surviving ancient wonder of the world, built over 4,500 years ago during the reign of Pharaoh Khufu.

-This architectural wonder continues to mesmerize 14 million annual visitors with its grandeur and mystery.
-Our family delved into this iconic monument’s rich history and culture with a local guide.
-She helped us unravel the secrets of the ancient Egyptians while we marvelled at the precision of its construction.
+Our family delved into this iconic monument’s history and culture with a local guide.
+She helped us unravel the secrets of the ancient Egyptians while we marvelled at the precision of its mysterious construction.

 Best Time of the Year to visit